UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 The right choice between TXU and Constellation depends on whether you need a flexible plan for shifting usage or a stable fixed rate for predictable bills.

-Choose Constellation if: You prefer a straightforward bill with no surprises.
-If you are a homeowner with high, consistent usage who wants a stable fixed rate for the next 12 to 36 months, Constellation is often the more practical, “hassle-free” choice.
+Choose Constellation if you prefer a hassle-free, predictable bill with zero gimmicks.
+Homeowners and renters alike who want a stable fixed rate for the next 12 to 36 months will appreciate Constellation’s straightforward billing.
 For more comparisons, check out our guide to Texas utility providers.

 A man compares his 800 kWh electricity bill to a plan's Electricity Facts Label, finding a match.